Everyday Habits That Support Brain Health After 60

 Caffeine affects alertness and attention, but sensitivity often increases with age.
 While some people find moderate caffeine helpful for focus, others notice that it worsens anxiety or disrupts sleep.

-The Mayo Clinic notes that caffeine’s effects vary widely and that timing often matters more than amount.
+The Mayo Clinic notes that caffeine’s effects vary widely and that timing often matters as much as amount.

 Mayo Clinic: Caffeine — How Much Is Too Much?